December to Dismember (2006)

 The 2006 December to Dismember was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held primarily for wrestlers from the promotion's ECW brand division and was WWE's only non-One Night Stand PPV to be ECW-exclusive.
-The event took place on December 3, 2006, at the James Brown Arena in Augusta, Georgia.
-Despite it being an ECW-branded pay-per-view, some wrestlers from the Raw and SmackDown! brands also worked the show.
-It was the second and final event in the December to Dismember chronology, after the original 1995 event that was held by the former Extreme Championship Wrestling (ECW) promotion; WWE acquired the assets of ECW in 2003 and launched their own ECW brand in May 2006.
+It was WWE's only December to Dismember produced, but the second overall, and took place on December 3, 2006, at the James Brown Arena in Augusta, Georgia, United States.
+The event was held primarily for wrestlers from the ECW brand division, with some wrestlers from the Raw and SmackDown! brands also appearing.

+This was the first December to Dismember held since the original 1995 event, which was a non-televised event produced by the former Extreme Championship Wrestling (ECW).
+In 2001, the ECW promotion folded due to financial issues, after which, WWE acquired its assets in 2003 and then relaunched ECW as its third brand in May 2006.
+This would be the only December to Dismember held by WWE, as well as the only to be televised, as although another event was originally planned for 2007, brand-exclusive PPVs were discontinued following WrestleMania 23 in April that year, reducing the amount of PPVs produced per year.

 The main attraction on the event card was an Extreme Elimination Chamber match for the ECW World Championship.
 It featured wrestlers fighting in a ring surrounded by a steel structure of chain and girders.
 The six participants were defending champion Big Show, Bobby Lashley, Rob Van Dam, Hardcore Holly, CM Punk, and Test.
 Lashley won the match and the ECW World Championship after pinning Big Show following a spear.
 With his win, Lashley became the first African-American to hold the ECW World Championship.
 The featured bout on the undercard was a tag team bout between The Hardys (Jeff Hardy and Matt Hardy) and MNM (Joey Mercury and Johnny Nitro), in which The Hardys were victorious.

-The event had an attendance of 4,800 and received about 90,000 pay-per-view buys, with 55,000 of them domestic buys—the lowest buyrate in WWE history until the introduction of the WWE Network in 2014.
+The event had an attendance of 4,800 and received about 90,000 pay-per-view buys, with 55,000 of them being domestic buys—the lowest buyrate in WWE history until Payback in June 2014; shortly after the introduction of the WWE Network.
 Critical reception was also very poor, with many regarding it as one of the worst PPVs in WWE history.
-Although it was scheduled to be held again in 2007, the show was canceled after WWE discontinued brand-exclusive PPVs following WrestleMania 23 in April 2007.

 Production

 Background

-In 2001, the Extreme Championship Wrestling (ECW) promotion was closed down due to financial issues and World Wrestling Entertainment (WWE) acquired the assets in 2003.
+In December 1995, the former Extreme Championship Wrestling (ECW) promotion held a non-televised professional wrestling event titled December to Dismember.
+This was the only December to Dismember produced by ECW as no further events were held, and then in 2001, the promotion was closed down due to financial issues and World Wrestling Entertainment (WWE) acquired its assets in 2003.
 In May 2006, WWE launched a third brand dubbed ECW in which former talent from the defunct promotion, as well as newer talent, would compete.
-In 1995, ECW held an event titled December to Dismember.
-WWE revived this event as a pay-per-view (PPV) for their ECW brand, and it was scheduled to be held on December 3, 2006, at the James Brown Arena in Augusta, Georgia.
+WWE then revived December to Dismember as a pay-per-view (PPV) event for the ECW brand, and it was scheduled to be held on December 3, 2006, at the James Brown Arena in Augusta, Georgia.